Meconopsis horridula: Usage

 Meconopsis horridula is used for ornamental and horticultural purposes but considering the monocarpic nature of the plant, it is difficult to cultivate.
 It has been cultivated from 1904, mostly coming from China and Tibet.

 When cultivated, the basal leaves die and a dormant bud is left behind along with a tap root.
 The new saplings have few leaves and are vulnerable to strong winds.
 The plants take about two years (2-3 seasons after the seed) to reach the flowering stage.
 They are fairly resistant to droughts.
 They are tolerant and robust when it comes to growing in gardens.
 When the flowers are in a raceme, the flowers at the top bloom first and turn into fruits by the time the lower flowers have bloomed.

 The seeds germinate when sown in mild heat conditions or a warm bright spot under the sun.
 Germination of seeds is slow but reliable when sown in a cool place during spring.
 Plants like well-drained neutral soil.
 The young seedling has heart-shaped leaves.

 Traditional medicine

 Meconopsis horridula is used in Chinese traditional herbal medicine because of its anti-inflammatory and analgesic qualities.
-As such, they are widely extracted thereby making this species endangered.
+As such, they are widely harvested.
 Although one plant produces many seeds, germination is low in natural and laboratory settings.
 As the demand for this plant increases, more and more plants are likely to be uprooted.